GOFUVI/hf-eolus-task2-01-hf-spectra-processing/README.md

    AWS Service(s): The S3 Batch Operations job report (CSV) is stored in S3; local scripts download and parse this report for error classification.

 7. **Summary Report Generation**
-   After all batch jobs complete, campaign-level error summaries and per-job processing reports can be consolidated.
-For example, a dedicated analysis script scans all Type 1 error CSV files (`error_type_1_*.csv`) and corresponding manifest entries across campaigns to produce a consolidated Markdown report (`type1_error_report.md`) summarizing monthly error rates and statistical significance.
+   After all batch jobs complete, processing period-level error summaries and per-job processing reports can be consolidated.
+For example, a dedicated analysis script scans all Type 1 error CSV files (`error_type_1_*.csv`) and corresponding manifest entries across processing periods to produce a consolidated Markdown report (`type1_error_report.md`) summarizing monthly error rates and statistical significance.
 Processing reports (`processing_report.md`) and other error-type CSVs can likewise be aggregated or analyzed using custom scripts as needed.
    AWS Service(s): Aggregation and statistical analysis are performed locally using Python (with SciPy); no additional AWS calls are required for summary generation.

 8. **Scalability and Extensibility**
    The manifest-driven, containerized design enables straightforward extension to new datasets.
-Adding a new campaign involves creating a new subdirectory with raw data and invoking the standard sequence of workflow scripts.
-This architecture supports horizontal scaling across multiple campaigns and facilitates the integration of additional analytical modules.
+Adding a new processing period involves creating a new subdirectory with raw data and invoking the standard sequence of workflow scripts.
+This architecture supports horizontal scaling across multiple processing periods and facilitates the integration of additional analytical modules.
    AWS Service(s): Amazon S3, Amazon ECR, AWS Lambda, and Amazon S3 Batch Operations combine to enable horizontally scaled, reproducible workflows.

 9. **Site Configuration Table Generation**
-   The script `generate_hf_processing_table.sh` iterates over the campaign directories under VILA/* and PRIO/*, sourcing each `configure.env`, downloading antenna pattern files via AWS CLI, parsing metadata from RUV files, and aggregating these values into a Markdown table.
+   The script `generate_hf_processing_table.sh` iterates over the processing period directories under VILA/* and PRIO/*, sourcing each `configure.env`, downloading antenna pattern files via AWS CLI, parsing metadata from RUV files, and aggregating these values into a Markdown table.
 The output is saved to `sites_config.md` for inclusion in subsequent analyses and reporting.
    AWS Service(s): AWS CLI for S3 object retrieval.

 ## Site Configuration Table